Melinda Page Hamilton: Life and career

 She had a supporting role in the 2004 film Promised Land, and the lead role in the 2006 film Sleeping Dogs Lie.
-She also appeared in the films Corporate Affairs (2008), Not Forgotten (2009) and God Bless America (2011).
+She also appeared in the films Corporate Affairs (2008), Not Forgotten (2009), and God Bless America (2011).

-On television, she had recurring roles in the ABC comedy-drama series Desperate Housewives as Sister Mary Bernard, a nun pursuing a married man; and on the AMC period drama Mad Men, as Anna Draper, polio survivor and widow of the man whose identity Don Draper stole in Korea.
-She also guest-starred on Grey's Anatomy and its spin-off Private Practice, and on all of the shows in the CSI franchise: CSI: Crime Scene Investigation CSI: NY, and CSI: Miami.
+On television, she had recurring roles in the ABC comedy-drama series Desperate Housewives as Sister Mary Bernard, a nun pursuing a married man, and on the AMC period drama Mad Men, as Anna Draper, polio survivor and widow of the man whose identity Don Draper stole in Korea.
+She also guest-starred on Grey's Anatomy and its spin-off Private Practice, and on several of the shows in the CSI franchise: CSI: Crime Scene Investigation CSI: NY, and CSI: Miami.
 She also appeared in HBO drama series Big Love from 2009 to 2010.

-In 2013, Hamilton appeared as Odessa Burakov in the first two seasons of the Lifetime comedy-drama series Devious Maids, for which she perfected a Russian accent.
+In 2013, Hamilton appeared as Odessa Burakov in the first two seasons of the Lifetime comedy-drama series Devious Maids, for which she adopted a Russian accent.
 In 2015, she had recurring roles in the USA Network series Dig, and the SundanceTV drama, Rectify.

-She had the recurring role of Special Agent Telesco in the ABC Drama series How To Get Away With Murder.
-She appeared in the Amazon Prime Video series The Peripheral.
+She had the recurring role of Special Agent Telesco in the ABC Drama series How to Get Away with Murder.
+She also appeared in the Amazon Prime Video series The Peripheral.